Goda’s Slave – Chapter 14: Body of the Giant

 I barely stayed near the monastery for three days, and yet this woman is haunting my dreams already, Kanna thought.
 She let out a long sigh and tried to shake off the residual mix of emotions that she had felt through the giant’s body.
 Maybe she does have magical powers after all.

-But of course, Kanna didn’t believe in that kind of nonsense—in magic, or fortunetelling, or Goddesses, or even in snakes that could unravel a person’s identity.
+But of course, Kanna didn’t believe in that kind of nonsense—in magic, or fortunetelling, or Goddesses, or mystical snakes.

 Eventually, when the space around her felt real again, she thought to look beside her, and she found that the mattress that was twin to her own lay empty.
 A rumpled indentation was still there, in the vague shape of Goda’s tall body, but as Kanna looked around and tried to see where she might have gone, there were no further signs of the woman.